apache/druid/docs/tutorials/tutorial-sql-null.md

 ## String query example

 The queries in this section illustrate null handling with strings.
-The following query filters rows where the string value is not equal to "some_value":
+The following query filters rows where the string value is not equal to `some_value`:

 ```sql
 SELECT COUNT(*)